DigitalProductschool/dps-expressjs-challenge/README.md

 ## The task

 -   Fork this project's code
--   Design and implement REST API for creating, reading, updating, and deleting projects and their reports.
+-   Design and implement REST API for creating, reading, updating, and deleting projects and their reports
 -   Create API endpoint that returns all reports where the same word is used at least three times
 -   Optionally protect all API routes by a hardcoded auth token "Password123" 😊
 -   Push all your code to your public GitHub repository